Strategic Plan for The Oceanography Society

 ACTION 1.1

-Conduct a literature review, administer a survey, and host virtual listening sessions to gather information on the following topics:
+TOS will conduct a literature review, administer a survey, and host virtual listening sessions to gather information on the following topics:

-• promotion policies in industry
+- Promotion policies in industry

-• promotion policies at NGOs and agencies
+- Promotion policies at NGOs and agencies

 Timing – 2025